ThirdEyeDetect/ThirdEyeServer/README.md

 # ThirdEyeServer

 ###Overview
 ThirdEye is a continuous authentication system for Facebook on the Google Chrome web browser.
-The system comprisies of a Chrome [extension] and this server.
+The system comprises of a Chrome [extension] and this server.
 NOTE!
 The server repository is to display its codebase and cannot be used in production because the ThirdEye extension are hardcoded to communicate with our server.

 ###Description
 The server is responsible for three primary tasks: